dotlottie/player-component/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Lint and unit tests pass locally with my changes.
 - [ ] I have added tests that prove my fix is effective or that my feature works.
+- [ ] I have tested my changes on the player-component and React player.